KevinTrinh1227/Hycord-Client/README.md

 ### 🔐 Mod Commands (Requires Permissions)

-These commands require certain permission nodes to execute.
-See the corresponding command file for permission node info.
+Mod commands require certain permission nodes to execute.
+View corresponding command files for more info.
 | Bot Feature | Command Usage | Aliases | Description |
 | :--------------------: | :---------------------------: | :----------------: | :---------------------------------------------------------------------------------------------------------: |
 | Ban Player | `!ban [@mention member]` | `b` | Ban a player from your server.
 This punishment will also be logged in a specified channel |